 Commercial and Chancery cases take the lead at this set that now recruits up to two pupils a year.

-"We're a Chancery set which encourages pupils to take on their own work.”
+“We’re quite unusual in that we’re a Chancery set that actively encourages people to do their own work.”

 Each of the four supervisors produces a report at the end of their three months, which is sent to the pupillage committee along with every piece of work a pupil has done for other members.
 On top of that there's a formal advocacy assessment that counts towards the tenancy decision, usually eight or nine months into pupillage.
 It's usually an application for which you have to prepare the skeleton argument too.
-Feedback from instructing solicitors can also be included in the report compiled by the pupillage committee, which is then sent out to all members so that “everyone has the opportunity to see the feedback.”
-This is followed by a vote of all members.
-The set had not yet made its 2017 tenancy decision at the time we went to press.
+Feedback from instructing solicitors can also be included in the report compiled by the pupillage committee, which is then sent to all members, who vote on the tenancy decision.
+In 2018 the set granted tenancy to its single pupil.

 Live and let apply

-“This is a very friendly and sociable set,” a pupil told us.
-“I've been invited to everything from day one, be that drinks after work or lunches.”
-The set harkens back to its Chancery roots with daily morning coffee and afternoon tea, though minus the out-dated tradition of pupils waiting on barristers.
-“Tea can either involve very complex discussions of things people are working on, or we might be ranking James Bond films!” an interviewee chuckled.
-Hot beverages aside, there are also alcoholic ones up for grabs when semi-regular emails go round asking if anyone fancies a pint.
+There are also alcoholic beverages up for grabs when semi-regular emails go round asking if anyone fancies a pint.
 And if food is more your priority, once a month the set hosts lunch.
 “We order Domino's, open up a conference room and eat pizza,” a source reported.
 “There's a concerted effort to make sure everyone goes to that, otherwise it's easy to get lost in your work.
-You have to blow of steam.”
+You have to blow off steam.”

 11 New Square,